coltondick/zsh-dircolors-nord/README.md

   the configuration file (`$HOME/.zsh-dircolors.config` by default).

 `setupnord` must be run at least once in order to create the configuration file.
 After doing so, the plugin will automatically load your configuration each time a zsh session is started.

+## Contributing

+If you find any bugs or have suggestions for improvements, please open an issue or pull request on the GitHub repository.

+## License

+This script is licensed under the [MIT License](LICENSE).